ryssbowh/craft-themes/DEVELOPERS.md

 New block classes must extends the `Block` class.
 You can override the `getOptionsModel` method to define more options, this method must return a class that extends the `BlockOptions` class.

 To display your options in the backend you need to hook in the Vue backend system, by defining a new Vue component on the `window.themesBlockOptionComponents` variable.
 This variable will be defined after the `BlockOptionsAsset` has been registered, so if you use an asset bundle to register your js, make sure your bundle depends on that.
-Exxample :
+Example :
 ```
 window.themesBlockOptionComponents['provider-block'] = {
     props: {